emmvs/emmvs_intro/README.md

 👩🏼‍💻 Working on **nb-jb**, a website for women billard players

-🌱 Currently learning **React Native** while working as a Teacher at a coding school
+🌱 Currently learning **React Native** while working as a teacher at a coding school

 💻 Collaborating on building a quiz app for a NGO called **Tech4Girls**